 According to Dr. Caldwell, cat sweat glands are located on their footpads as well as throughout their skin.
 However, they are much less active than in humans.
 “There are less of them, they are less innervated, and the accompanying blood vessels are built a bit differently, so they lack much of the ability to thermoregulate with the skin/sweating,” he says.

-In other words, cats do sweat, but their sweat glands don’t work as effectively as in humans.
-So if you notice little, wet, kitty footprints on the ground while exploring, don’t worry – your cat is just sweating.
-But because sweating alone is not enough to cool your cat down if he gets really overheated, it’s important to keep an eye on him while adventuring outdoors during the summer.
-He may need your help to sufficiently cool down.
+If you notice little, wet, kitty footprints on the ground while exploring, don’t worry – your cat is just sweating.
+But because sweating alone is not enough to cool your cat down if they get really overheated, it’s important to keep an eye on them while adventuring outdoors during the summer.
+They may need your help to sufficiently cool down.

 *As a side note, Dr. Caldwell also mentioned that “hyperhidrosis (abnormally increased sweating) has been reported in cats and is often related to an allergic response or stress.”
 He says he’ll occasionally see a cute set of sweaty paw prints when a cat jumps off of a chair in the exam room.